Voyage Across the 2HDM Type-II with Magellan: The 2HDM

-Here, we intend to revisit in detail how the constraints onto the 2HDM Type-II parameter space are normally drawn and whether these can be improved upon.
-Before doing so, for sake of clarity on the conventions adopted in this paper, in the next section, we describe the tools and framework employed to perform our scans.
+Here, we intend to revisit in detail how the constraints onto the 2HDM Type-II parameter space are normally drawn and how they can be improved upon using our new framework \Magellan.
+In the next section, we describe the methodology and the tools employed to perform our scans.